-The expansion of the research mainly discussed here - the LEGEND project (a successor of GERDA and Majorana) - looks reasonable and natural, since it is going to use the best from these two successful experiments.
-Especially for its first phase - LEGEND-200, in which it is planned to measure 200 kg of enriched germanium in the existing GERDA detector (cryostat).
+Further expansion of the research - the LEGEND project (a joint project of GERDA and MAJORANA) - looks reasonable and natural.
+Especially for its first phase -

+LEGEND-200, in which it is planned to measure 200 kg of enriched germanium in the existing GERDA detector (cryostat).
 The feasibility of this part of the project with minimal risks is beyond doubt.
 With the successful realization of the LEGEND-200, the road to a ton-scale germanium experiment will be open.